brendanmapes/brendanmapes.github.io/docs/projects.markdown

 ---

 #### Machine learning
 * My <a href="https://brendanmapes.github.io/thesis.pdf">thesis</a> for the QMSS master's program at Columbia University, where I studied data science.
 I used multiple machine learning algorithms to predict spin vectors of pitched baseballs during MLB games, in order to learn about a newly discovered force acting on balls in flight, seam-shifted wake.
-There are some mistakes I need to correct, primarily when it came time for me to recall some of my undergrad lessons on physics.
+There are some mistakes I need to correct — to check the validity of my predicted spin vectors, my definition of the unit vector is incorrect, so these tests aren't accurate.

 <br/><br/>
 {% raw %}